joanacarneiro/dev-happiness-index/README.md

 npm run tests
 ```

-Open the locally generated report dev-happiness-index/acceptance-tests/reports/cucumber_report.html in a bowser of your choice to see the results.
+Open the locally generated report dev-happiness-index/acceptance-tests/reports/cucumber_report.html in a browser of your choice to see the results.

 Now please add a new acceptance test for scenario 2 of Tasks 1.
-Verify its successfull execution, by running the below command and checking the report.
+Verify its successful execution, by running the below command and checking the report.

 ```bash
 npm run tests